Collins’ exit prompts GOP scramble, ballot questions

 “Nobody wanted to be in this position.
 It’s an absolute shame that this happened, but it is what it is,” Walter told The Associated Press on Monday.
 “It’s a conservative Republican district … luckily we have a whole bunch of candidates.”

-New York’s 27th Congressional district is considered the most right-leaning in New York state.
+New York’s 27th Congressional District is considered the most right-leaning in New York state.
 Voters in the district backed President Donald Trump over Hillary Clinton by nearly 25 percentage points in 2016, when Collins beat his Democratic challenger by more than 2-to-1.
 As one of Trump’s most loyal allies in Congress, Collins was considered a strong favorite.

+Support for Trump is already emerging as a big factor in the race.

+Paladino, who worked on Trump’s campaign, said his ties to the president would help the area.
+Paladino was a member of Buffalo’s school board until last year, when he was removed after writing that he wanted to see former President Barack Obama dead of mad cow disease and former first lady Michelle Obama living with a gorilla in Africa.

 With momentum expected to favor Democrats across the nation this November, Republicans say they can’t afford to lose the 27th.